AClain/astro-blog/src/pages/posts/learn-git-intro.md

 $ git add file1 file2 file3
 ```

 You are now ready to commit.
-You can see what is about to be committed using <InlineCode>git diff</InlineCode> with the <InlineCode>--cached</InlineCode> option:
+You can see what is about to be committed using `git diff` with the `--cached` option:

 ```shell
 $ git status